bolrog/d2dx/README.md

 # d2dx
 D2DX is a Glide-wrapper for Diablo II on modern PC:s

-(The project was renamed from "d2gx" due to a name clash with another Diablo 2 mod project.)
+(The project is being renamed from "d2gx" due to a name clash with another Diablo 2 mod project.)

 Version 0.91.327